Silver0034/Silver0034/README.md

 # 👋 Hello there, I'm Jacob Lodes

 ## 👤 About Me
-As the Web Manager for [Earl Enterprises](https://www.earlenterprise.com/) and [Virtual Dining Concepts](https://joinvdc.com/), the companies behind famous food entertainment brands like Buca di Beppo, Chicken Guy!, Planet Hollywood, MrBeast Burger, Pardon My Cheesesteak, FaZe Subs, & Lankybox Kitchen, I oversee the development and maintenance of all their websites.
-Recently, I personally built and launched a complete website overhaul for [Bertucci's Brick Oven Pizza & Pasta](https://www.bertuccis.com/), including writing a custom theme and custom plugins to handle all of the location and menu functionalities.
+As the Web Manager for [Earl Enterprises](https://www.earlenterprise.com/) and [Virtual Dining Concepts](https://joinvdc.com/), the companies behind famous food entertainment brands like Planet Hollywood, MrBeast Burger, Buca di Beppo, Chicken Guy!, MLB Ballpark Bites, NASCAR Refuel, and Pardon My Cheesesteak.
+I oversee the development and maintenance of all their websites.
+Recently, I personally built and launched a complete website overhaul for [The Breakfast Club of LA](https://www.thebreakfastclubla.com/) and [Virtual Dining Concepts](https://joinvdc.com/).
+You can reac about both on my [blog](https://jlodes.com/blog/).

 My expertise lies in PHP and JavaScript, with a specialization in developing WordPress plugins and themes.
 Besides web development, I have also dabbled in Chrome Plugin development ([you can check out my free JSON formatter plugin here](https://chrome.google.com/webstore/detail/formatter-by-jlodes/lehanhgheihkigjoegoccnhdggojboac)) and Discord Bot development.
-With four years of professional web development experience and a Bachelor's degree in Digital Media: Web Design from the University of Central Florida, I am committed to delivering high-quality and user-friendly web solutions.
+With six years of professional web development experience and a Bachelor's degree in Digital Media: Web Design from the University of Central Florida, I am committed to delivering high-quality and user-friendly web solutions.

 - 💬 Ask me about WordPress develpment
 - 📫 How to reach me: [contact@jlodes.com](mailto:contact@jlodes.com)